 Toxoplasmosis is one of the most common parasitic zoonoses world-wide caused by Toxoplasma gondii, which establishes long-lasting infections in humans and animals [1].
 Toxoplasma gondii is an intracellular Apicomplexan protozoan capable of infecting almost any cell type, making it one of the most 'successful' protozoan parasites on earth.
 Felids are the definitive hosts for T. gondii and warm blooded species, including humans, serve as intermediate hosts [2].
-Infection in humans usually occurs via the oral or transplacental route from a mother infected during pregnancy.
+Infection in humans usually occurs via the oral or transplacental route, from a mother infected to the fetus during pregnancy.
 Consumption of raw or undercooked meat containing viable cysts, water contaminated with oocysts from cat feces, and unwashed vegetables are the primary routes of oral transmission; improper handling of undercooked meat or contaminated soil also may lead to hand-to-mouth infection [3].
 Latent toxoplasmosis, i.e., the lifelong presence of cysts and anamnestic concentrations of anti-T.gondii antibodies in immunocompetent subjects, is considered asymptomatic and harmless, although 10% of patients may present a self-limiting, mild, febrile illness characterized by lymphadenopathy, fever, fatigue, arthralgia, dermatosis, malaise, headache and myalgia [4, 5].
 However, infection in immunocompromised patients and in fetuses whose mothers acquire acute infection during pregnancy can lead to very severe consequences [6].
 Opportunistic toxoplasmosis infection or reactivation of a subclinical infection in immunocompromised patients may cause encephalitis, pneumonitis and myocarditis, often with lethal outcome [7].
-The rate of congenital infection in women with acute infection ranges from 20% to 100% depending on which trimester the acute infection occurs in: 15% to 25% in the first trimester, 30% to 54% in the second trimester, and 60% to 65% in the third trimester; by the last week of gestation, the incidence approaches 100% [8].
+The rate of congenital infection in fetus from women with acute infection ranges from 20% to 100% depending on which trimester the acute infection occurs in: 15% to 25% in the first trimester, 30% to 54% in the second trimester, and 60% to 65% in the third trimester; by the last week of gestation, the incidence approaches 100% [8].
 The outcome is more severe if the infection occurs early in the pregnancy.
 In the congenitally infected fetus, the infection may spread to the central nervous system.
 The consequences include spontaneous abortions, stillbirth or serious birth defects when infection takes place during the first trimester of pregnancy, and chorioretinitis, visual impairment, hydrocephalus, intracranial calcifications, irreversible cognitive and other neurologic impairment in case of infection during the second or third trimester [9].
 Quantitative screening for IgG antibodies to T. gondii is a pragmatic diagnostic approach for determination of the immune status in pregnant women and newborns.
-IgG antibodies appear within one to two weeks of infection with T. gondii, peak in six to eight weeks and then decline over the next two years but IgG antibodies remain detectable for life.
-Consequently, the presence of lgG antibodies imply exposure because asymptomatic humans can develop very high (>100) titers which may remain elevated for several years or even whole life if repeated exposures are encountered [10].
-In patients with known baseline antitoxoplasma IgG levels, a fourfold or greater rise may indicate reactivation of Toxoplasma infection [11] or primary acute infection.
-IgM antitoxoplasma antibody usually disappears within weeks to months after the primary infection but may remain elevated for more than one year.
-Therefore, elevated IgM levels do not always suggest recent infection [12].
+The IgG antibodies are detected within 1-2 weeks of infection, reaching peak after six to eight, and then declining to lower levels and remaining positive for the remainder of the individual's life, while IgM antibodies are detected within a few days to one week of infection [10-11].
+It is important to highlight that serological tests for IgM may present persistently positive results for long periods; therefore a positive IgM test result in a pregnant woman requires caution and further confirmation of acute infection [12].